top of page

 "You know the drill, my sweet little monkey.
 Where's the entry fee?"

 She leans into Bob's face as if ready to tell him a secret.
 She can feel him smile when they both hear the clinking happen as she drops the Indian head penny into the railroad train bank on his desk.
 Bob reaches under the desk and pushes a concealed button.
-Somewhere on the second floor, she hears the familiar click of the release latch for room 9.
+Somewhere on an upper floor, she hears the familiar click of the release latch for room 9.
+Her destination is located on the third floor, even though the elevator only travels to the second.
+Viewed from outside the building, the old-style facade is a reminder of stylish architecture that could actually accommodate a third floor and is one of the few that could be called warm and homey.

-Sarah runs up the stairs two steps at a time, sprinting to get there before someone finds it open.
-She pushes on the heavy, soundless door, and familiar smells of real life hang in the air with no intention of escaping the boundaries of the doorway.
+Sarah bounds up the stairs two steps at a time, sprinting to get there before someone finds it open.
+She pushes on the heavy, soundless door and is instantly greeted by the familiar smells of real life hanging in the air, with no intention of leaving the doorway.
 Walking to the second section, she nervously looks to the right and left.

-Pretending that she's casually checking for just anything at all, she has only one thing in mind: the book called Mungie.
-It's a unique, in fact, it's a magical book.
-It only has one chapter every week.
-You can't go back and reread an old story in the Mungie book looking for clues to the new story.
-Every week's chapter is about a boy who has no tight buddy friends, no real parental guidance or supervision, and has no idea he's a constant target of the enemy who wants him dead.
-In his childlike innocence, he doesn't realize the nefarious intent of the one who creates the opportunities for disaster and just how Mungie survives those circumstances.
+Occasionally, another boy or girl can be found sitting on the floor in an aisle all alone, grinning or smiling, sometimes even weeping as their minds are immersed in the pages of the book they're reading.
+Pretending that she's casually checking for just anything at all, she has only one thought in mind: the book called Mungie.
+It's a unique book, in fact, a magical one.
+It only displays one chapter every week.
+You can't go back and reread an old story in the Mungie book, looking for clues to the new story.
+Every week's chapter is about an experience of a boy who has no tight buddy friends, no real parental guidance or supervision, and has no idea he's a constant target of an enemy who wants him dead.
+In his childlike innocence, he doesn't realize the nefarious intent of the one who creates opportunities for disaster, or just how Mungie manages to survive those circumstances.

 Sarah gently grabs the book, caresses the red spine, and quietly steals away to her favorite corner—the one she always sits in so no one can read over her shoulder.
-She excitedly opens the chapter for this week.
+She excitedly opens this week's chapter.

 What a great day.
 Mungie smiles as he leaves Mike's house with the card he's been looking for for so very long.
-His glassy eyes are mesmerized, as distracted as he's ever been in his life, while he walks out of Mike's front door and heads across the lawn to Leonard's house.
+His glassy eyes are mesmerized by the photo on the front side of the card, and he's as distracted as he's ever been in his life.
+Mungie anxiously walks out of Mike's front door and heads across the lawn to Leonard's house.

 "Tommy Davis' rookie card.
 Now I have Tommy Davis' rookie card.
 Yes.
 Leonard is just gonna be sick that I own the entire 1960s Dodgers baseball card set".
-Mungie only needed the final two baseball cards of the Dodgers outfield, and yesterday he traded for Willie Davis.
+Mungie only needed the final two Dodgers outfield baseball cards, and yesterday he traded for Willie Davis.

-Mungie doesn't pause at all and just jumps off the curb to cross the street to get home.
-Not paying attention to anything, he picks through all of his cards, thumbing through them in his quiet residential neighborhood, sorting them in order as he walks.
-But something unfortunate happens, he tripped and his cards went flying into air, plopping and fluttering to the ground, unceremoniously and quite messily littering the street with his precious treasures.
-Oblivious to any possibility of danger, Mungie got on his hands and knees, down in the street and frantically started picking up his cards, even putting them in order back into his shoebox.
+Mungie doesn't pause at all and just jumps off the curb to cross the street on his way to Leonard's house.
+Not paying attention to anything else around him, he starts picking through all of his cards, thumbing them in his quiet residential neighborhood, sorting them in order as he walks.
+It was at that moment that the first part of the disaster happened.
+He stumbled, and his card box went flying into the air, plopping and fluttering to the ground, unceremoniously and quite messily littering the street with his precious treasures.
+Oblivious to any possibility of danger, Mungie got on his hands and knees, down in the street, and frantically started picking up his cards, even putting them in order back into his shoebox.
+That's when the second part of the disaster struck.

-A young man driving a blue Chevy came flying around the corner on the east end of the street.
-That young man had been drinking, and with that, impaired as he was, didn't spot the kid in the middle of the street collecting his cards.
-It was too late when Mungie stood up and realized the danger.
-The center grill of the Chevy struck Mungie like it was a perfectly planned and timed impact, only this time it wasn't only the cards that went flying through the air.
+Eugene Castleberry (nicknamed Castlefats by the younger kids), a local 19 year-old neighboorhood troublemaker, who'd been drinking with some other tough kids, came flying around the corner on the east end of the street, and with that, impaired as he was, didn't spot a little kid in the middle of the street collecting his cards.
+It was too late when Mungie realized the danger and stood up.
+The center grill of the Chevy struck Mungie like a perfectly planned and timed impact, only this time, it wasn't just the cards that went flying through the air.

-Mungie landed on his feet, and his neighbor said he shouted at the top of his lungs, "I'm invincible!"
-But as the words came out of his mouth, the young man who had jumped out of the car, realizing what terrible trouble he was in, started to run away.
+Incredibly, Mungie landed on his feet, and his neighbor said he shouted at the top of his lungs, "I'm invincible!"
+But as the words came out of his mouth, Castlefats jumped out of the car, realizing what terrible trouble he was in, he started to run away.
 The car kept moving and hit Mungie again.
-This time the blue Chevy wrapped him around the fire hydrant, breaking his pelvis and his right arm.
-As a wobbly and broken Mungie soon found out, he wasn't quite so invincible after all.
+This time, the blue Chevy wrapped him around the fire hydrant in front of Mike's yard, breaking his pelvis and his right arm.
+A wobbly and broken Mungie quickly found out that he wasn't quite so invincible after all.

 Mungie Weekly reminds us that the most meaningful connections often come from the most unexpected encounters.
 Every person has a story.
 Every story matters.